tfidfwastaken/gitnotes/week2.md

 ### Blooper of the week

-In the spirit of Git being "the stupid content tracker", I have decided to actually live up to that phrase and keep a track of my stupid moments in this section of my weekly reports, in the hopes that there is something here for someone to learn from.
+In the spirit of Git being "the stupid content tracker", I have decided to actually live up to that phrase and keep a track of my stupid moments in this section of my weekly reports, in the hopes that there is something here to learn from.

 This week had one spectacular incident.
 I was getting a segfault when trying to parse tokens out of a memory buffer that contained output from `git remote -v`.
 I wanted to move my pointer upto the first whitespace or newline, and my output was a whole bunch of garbage output followed by a segfault.